-The ‘Special Interest and Industry Influence on Universities’ Working Group of the Climate Social Science Network brings together an interdisciplinary group of scholars concerned with external influence on universities in the United States, Canada, and Australia regarding academic research and other activities related to climate change and democratic governance.
-Special interest groups include but are not limited to industries such as fossil fuel and utility companies, and encompass corporations, family businesses, trusts and other financial vehicles.
-For example, activists, journalists, and scholars have documented numerous financial and academic partnerships between fossil fuel companies and university researchers.
+The ‘Special Interest and Industry Influence on Universities’ Working Group of the Climate Social Science Network brings together an interdisciplinary group of scholars concerned with external influence on universities regarding academic research and other activities related to climate change and democratic governance.
+Special interest groups include but are not limited to industries such as fossil fuel and utility companies, and encompass corporations, family businesses, trusts, and other financial vehicles.
+For example, activists, journalists, and scholars have documented numerous financial and academic partnerships between fossil fuel companies and university researchers, as well as appointments to university boards and administrative roles.
 But, the scope, nature, and consequences of these relationships have yet to be systematically studied.

 Some initial research questions for this working group include: